-Lag BaOmer the 33rd day of the Omer, see under Pesach, is rumored to be in celebration of a military victory by some and others say it marked the end of a plague.
+Lag BaOmer the 33rd day of the Omer (see under Pesach).
+It is a mysterious holiday, as its original meaning has not survived to modern times.
+It is rumored to be in celebration of a military victory by some, and others say it marked the end of a plague.

 Yom Yerushalayim celebrates the reunification of the city of Jerusalem after the Six Days War.